The Beauty of Coral Reefs

 The main concern is that in Florida, everything that goes onto or into the ground will most likely wiggle its way into the water and aquifers as pollution.
 So basically, when it rains, the ground absorbs the water, along with plant fertilizers and chemicals from pesticides.
-Now the point in this blog was not to tell you all not to use them – but to know how to use them properly and provide some extra tips on how we can work together as a team to save the coral reefs.
+Now the point of this blog isn’t to tell you all not to use them – but to know how to use them properly and provide some extra tips on how we can work together as a team to save the coral reefs.

-I understand it is important to fertilize the garden, how else would we get that perfect Instagram pic of blooming flowers, and impressing the in laws with an award winning landscape when it’s time for the annual family summer BBQ.
+- I understand it is important to fertilize the garden, how else would we get that perfect Instagram pic of blooming flowers, and impressing the in-laws with an award winning landscape when it’s time for the annual family summer BBQ.
 However, use it sensibly and don’t overdo it!
 Leaving grass clippings on the lawn after it has been mowed is a great way to naturally fertilize, this means replacing nutrients and helping to retain moisture which reduces the need to irrigate.
 Bet you didn’t know that!
 And if you hadn’t already guessed..
 Don’t use fertilizers or pesticide’s when you know it’s going to rain!
 Also conserve water and irrigate efficiently, otherwise it will move past the route zone and as I have previously mentioned – it will enter underground water, flow into the water system, pollute the ocean, and harm coral reefs and marine life.

-When using ‘pesticides,’ please remember that 99% of all insects are either beneficial or completely harmless to your plants!
-However, if you have a real pest problem and need to use these chemicals then try and spot treat problem areas rather than spraying the whole garden.
+- When using ‘pesticides,’ please remember that 99% of all insects are either beneficial or completely harmless to your plants!
+However, if you have a real pest problem and need to use these chemicals, then try and spot treat the problem areas rather than spraying the whole garden.
 Alternatively, you can use only ecological or organic fertilizers – They may be less affective but they are definitely less harmful.
 Plant a tree in your garden, trees reduce runoff.
 You will also contribute to reversing the warming of our planet and the rise of temperatures of our oceans.
 Win – win situation if you ask me!

-However, don’t fear if you are not quite the Alan Titchmarsh, there are other ways in which you can help save coral reefs!
+- Don’t fear if you are not quite the Alan Titchmarsh, there are other ways in which you can help save coral reefs!
 Help reduce pollution by walking, cycling or riding the bus!
 Fossil fuel emissions from cars and industry lead to the ocean warming which causes mass-bleaching of corals and can lead to widespread destruction of the reef.

-Another effective method is by making sure you dispose of your trash properly, in other words don’t leave unwanted fishing lines or nets in the water or on the beach.
+- Another effective method is by making sure you dispose of your trash properly, in other words don’t leave unwanted fishing lines or nets in the water or on the beach.
 Any kind of litter pollutes the water and can harm the reef and the fish.
 Make sure you support reef-friendly businesses!
 Ask the fishing, boating, hotel, aquarium, dive or snorkeling operators how they protect the reef.
 Be sure they care for the living reef ecosystem and ask if the organization responsible is part of a coral reef ecosystem management effort.

 I hope these tips have been helpful.
 Let’s save the coral reefs in Florida together!